MiguelMSandin/oligoN-design/README.md

 # oligoN-design (version alpha)

-The purpose of this pipeline is to produce oligonucleotide candidates to be used for (e.g.) PCR amplification (primers) or fluorescence *in situ* hybridisation (probes).
+The purpose of this pipeline is to produce oligonucleotide candidates to be used for fluorescence *in situ* hybridisation (probes), yet primers for PCR amplification can also be searched.
 It focuses on the rDNA operon (specially the Small-SubUnit of the rDNA or the 18S rDNA gene), yet it can potentially be used for other genes.

 Briefly, this pipeline takes a **target** [fasta](https://en.wikipedia.org/wiki/FASTA) file and searches for specific regions of the sequences against a **reference** fasta file.
-Later, based on the specificity, GC content, theoretical melting temperature and the accessibility of the selected region the best primers/probes are manually selected.
+Later, based on the specificity, GC content, theoretical melting temperature and the accessibility of the selected region the best primers/probes are selected for empirical test in the laboratory.

 ![brief_pipeline](/resources/bioinfo_pipeline_ppt.png)